smartcodercareer/website/content/career/Magento Developer.md

 ### Requirements:

 - expert in HTML5, CSS3, JS, jQuery
-- good knowledge of PHP
+- expert in PHP
-- expert in WordPress and Woocommerce as a user and developer (especially the implementation of themes from designs in WordPress)
+- expert in Magento as a user and developer (especially the implementation of themes from designs in WordPress)
 - fluent with SCSS and CSS code management methodologies (BEM, SMACSS, etc.)
 - expert at creating responsive mobile-first websites
 - knowledge of NPM and project dependency management